Q fever - early

 - Blood tests to check for antibodies to Coxiella burnetti

 - Complete blood count (CBC)

-Rarely, a heart infection results that can lead to severe symptoms or even death if untreated.
+In rare cases, Q fever causes a heart infection that can lead to severe symptoms or even death if untreated.
 Other complications can include:

 - Liver infection (chronic hepatitis)

 - Lung infection ( pneumonia )